LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 This references `columnChoices`, which is declared at the top of `main` and has a similar structure to `actionChoices` (they're the same data type and are used in calls to the same method, so this shouldn't be surprising).
 Most of the entries in `columnChoices` correspond to columns in the jobs data set, but there's one additional entry with key/value pair `"all"`/`"All"`.
 These entries will help us present to the user the options for searching our data, which will correspond to searching within a given column, or searching all columns at once.

-The keys in `actionChoices` and `columnChoices` represent the "internal" String we'll use to refer to these options -- for example, when representing the user's menu choice, or querying data -- and the values in the dictionary represent the "external" way that these are represented to the user.
+The keys in `actionChoices` and `columnChoices` represent the "internal" String we'll use to refer to these options -- for example, when representing the user's menu choice, or querying data -- and the values in the map represent the "external" way that these are represented to the user.

 Within `getUserSelection` itself, most of the code is within a `do-while loop`.
 A [do-while loop](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/while.html) is similar to a `while loop`, but the conditional check is at the *end* of the loop's code block.
 This has the net consequence that the loop's code block *always runs at least once*.
 At the end of the block's execution, we check a condition to determine if we should run the block again.
 This nicely mimics the behavior of simple menu-driven applications.